jon-jacky/Piety/editors/ed.md

 *ed.main()* again.

-The *ed.main()* function takes one optional positional argument, the file name, and one optional keyword argument, the command prompt string.
+The *ed.main()* function takes one optional positional argument, the file name, and one optional keyword argument, *p* the command prompt string.
 Type *ed.main('test.txt')* to begin editing *test.txt*, as if you had typed *ed.main()* and then *e('test.txt')*.
 Type *ed.main(':')* to use a single colon as the command prompt (the